Time flies when you’re having fun.

 Reduce your stress.

 With depression often comes stress, which can also be reduced through the simple act of giving.
-Recently, researchers at John Hopkins University and the University of Tennessee found charitable givers often experience lower rates of stress and reduced blood pressure levels compared to their counterparts who do not give.
+Researchers at John Hopkins University and the University of Tennessee found charitable givers often experience lower rates of stress and reduced blood pressure levels compared to their counterparts who do not give.
 By improving your happiness and health through giving and serving others, you can also reduce your stress levels.

 Learn money management.